Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/t_working_in_multinode/multi_node_commands.md

 ## cft restart

-The` cft restart` command re- stars one or all nodes.
-If no node is specified all nodes are re- started.
+The` cft restart` command re-stars one or all nodes.
+If no node is specified all nodes are re-started.

 > **Note**
 >